 These practices promote transparency, accountability, and collective responsibility, thereby strengthening the board’s capacity to approve policies with consensus and confidence.

 Addressing legal and compliance considerations is crucial when approving policies via board resolution.
 This involves a thorough review of applicable regulatory requirements and ensuring that the policies align with both statutory obligations and organizational standards.
-Additionally, meticulous documentation and recordkeeping are critical to demonstrate compliance and support accountability.
+Meticulous documentation and recordkeeping are critical to demonstrate compliance and support accountability.

 Key considerations include: